georgestephenson/terraform-associate/notes/01-Providers.md

 You could also use environment variables in your OS.

 For AWS, you can use IAM roles, and other AWS-specific approaches.

+## Provider Versioning

+- Provider plugins separate to Terraform version, have different sets of version numbers.
+- In the `required_providers` property of the terraform config, you can set the version number.

+### Constraints

+You can use these version number constraints to set the desired range of version numbers:

+- \>= 1.0
+- <= 1.0
+- ~= 2.0 (any version in the 2.X range)
+- \>= 2.10, <= 2.30

+### `.terraform.lock.hcl`

+The `.terraform.lock.hcl` file will specify the exact version of the provider that has been used.
+In production it's advised not to vary the exact provider version, not until you have done testing of the new version, so the lock file specifies the exact version.

+Use `terraform init -upgrade` to overwrite lock file and upgrade the provider version.